sleepymustache/basic/README.md

 -------------------------------------------------------------------------------
 sleepyMUSTACHE is ready to go out of the box.
 Configuration is done in the *src/settings.php* file.
 There you can define your dev/stage/live environments and debugging preferences.

-To start run:
+To start setup:

     npm install

-After NPM has installed in required modules, the build process can be started by running:
+After NPM has installed required modules, the build process can be started by running:

-    gulp
+    npm start

 Gulp Modules
 -------------------------------------------------------------------------------
 sleepyMUSTACHE Basic included the following gulp modules in the build system:

+* gulp-babel - Use next generation JavaScript, today!
+* gulp-eslint - Processes files with ESLint
 * gulp-imagemin - Minifies images
-* gulp-livereload - monitors file changes and updates the browser
+* gulp-notify - Adds notifications on errors
-* gulp-ruby-sass - compiles and minifies SASS
+* gulp-sass - Compiles and minifies SASS
-* gulp-uglify - minifies js files
+* gulp-sourcemaps - Adds sourcemaps for SASS

 Whats included?
 -------------------------------------------------------------------------------